 Verification of Nigerian Documents

 The legalization of public documents and certificates was ceased in May 2000 due to the lack of security features in Nigerian documents.
-It was replaced by a verification process in which Nigerian public documents are verified by the German Consulate General in Lagos upon request by a German court or authority.
+It was replaced by a verification process in which Nigerian public documents are verified upon request by a German court or authority.

 The authority in Germany is in charge of the process.
 The verification process can only be initiated on request of a German authority (e.g. Registry (Standesamt), court), not by a private person.
 Therefore, kindly contact the competent German authority for all enquiries.

-The evaluation and conclusion of the investigation reports, however, is done by Consular Officer of the Consulate General.
-During the period of investigations, the Consulate General keeps the contact to the German authority.
-Applicants are kindly requested to refraim from enquiries to the Consulate General regarding the state of the investigation.
+During the period of investigations, applicants are kindly requested to refraim from enquiries regarding the state of the investigation.
 It is not possible to answer such requests due to the large number of documents being processed by this Office.